"

 Figure 6.53.
 Pedestal Grinder / Photo Credit: Nemo5576, CC BY-SA 4.0

 A pedestal grinder works much like a belt sander but rather than a belt has a thick abrasive wheel.
-Pedestal grinders seem to be losing popularity these days.
-This may be due to the problem of the wheels becoming misshapen with use, the expense of replacing them, and the increasing popularity of belt sanders.
+Pedestal grinders seem to be losing popularity these days, which may be due to the commonproblem of the wheels becoming misshapen with use, the expense of replacing them, and the increasing popularity of belt sanders.
 Still, a pedestal grinder is a handy piece of equipment for deburring or shaping material.
 Also, smaller pedestal grinders can be equipped with a wire wheel for cleaning parts or a buffing wheel for polishing.

 Pneumatic Tools

-Before moving on, it is worth mentioning that many handheld tools discussed, and even some of the larger pieces of equipment, now have pneumatic (powered by compressed air) versions.
-Pneumatic tools are gaining in popularity along with battery-powered tools.
+Before moving on, it is worth mentioning that many modern versions of the handheld tools discussed, and even some of the larger pieces of equipment, now have pneumatic versions, meaning they are powered by compressed air.
+Along with battery-powered tools, pneumatic tools are gaining in popularity.
 This may be for several reasons.
-Pneumatic tools are generally smaller and lighter than their electric counterparts, making them easier to handle.
-Pneumatic tools with a rotary (spinning) function, such as grinders and drills, have higher revolutions per minute (rpm) but less torque.
-This allows them to accomplish the same work as more powerful electric tools but makes them somewhat safer in the event that something gets caught in the spindle.
-Since pneumatic tools are powered by compressed air, a single air compressor attached to a manifold outlet can power many air tools while only taking up one electrical outlet.
-Also, many pneumatic tools are moderately cheaper than the electric or battery powered versions.
+First, pneumatic tools are generally smaller and lighter than their electric counterparts, making them easier to handle.
+Pneumatic tools with a rotary (spinning) function, such as grinders and drills, have higher revolutions per minute (though less torque), which allows them to accomplish the same work as more powerful electric tools but makes them somewhat safer in the event that something gets caught in the spindle.
+And, since pneumatic tools are powered by compressed air, a single air compressor attached to a manifold outlet can power many air tools while only taking up one electrical outlet.
+Finally, pneumatic tools are moderately cheaper than the electric or battery-powered versions of the same kind.

 Attributions